YINI-lang/YINI-spec/YINI-Specification.md

 >myPath = '/Users/kim-lee'

 #### Raw String Prefix
-Any string enclosed in quotes (single `'` or double `"` ) can be prefixed with either `R` or `r` explicitly to denote it as a Raw-String, but prefixing Raw string are not required as strings are Raw as standard.
+Any string enclosed in quotes (single `'` or double `"` ) can be prefixed with either `R` or `r` explicitly to denote it as a Raw-String, but Prefixing raw strings is not required as strings are Raw as standard.

 ### 6.2.
 Hyper Strings (H-Strings)
 There is also another kind of strings, ("Hyper") string literals, called H-Strings for short.
 These strings are prefixed with either `H` or `h`.

 Hyper Strings, as Raw Strings, treat the backslash exactly as seen (escape sequences are not supported).

-- Hower, Hyper strings are special in that they **can span over multiple lines** with `<NL>`, and indentation with `<WS>` can be used to aid human readability in YINI documents.
+- However, Hyper strings are special in that they **can span over multiple lines** with `<NL>`, and indentation with `<WS>` can be used to aid human readability in YINI documents.
 - Moreover, one or more succeeding `<NL>` and/or `<WS>` are always converted to one single blank space ` `.
 - Also, leading and trailing `<NL>` and/or `<WS>` are trimmed away.

-Hyper Strings behaves similar to plain text in HTML documents.
+Hyper Strings behave similarly to plain text in HTML documents.

 The following: